Garrett Cooper Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 12th in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 18th in the league.

-- The Diamondbacks have the 20th-ranked team ERA among all MLB pitching staffs (4.82).
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.87).

-- The Diamondbacks surrender the fourth-most home runs in baseball (21 total, 1.6 per game).
+- Diamondbacks pitchers combine to allow 21 total home runs at a clip of 1.5 per game (to rank 25th in baseball).

-- Bumgarner (0-1) gets the start for the Diamondbacks, his third of the season.
+- The Diamondbacks will look to Nelson (1-0) in his third start of the season.

-- In his last appearance -- out of the bullpen on Wednesday -- the lefty tossed 2/3 innings against the Milwaukee Brewers while surrendering hits.
+- His last time out was on Sunday against the Los Angeles Dodgers, when the righty tossed six innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.